A brilliant Xl of Arsenal players aged 24 or under: Odegaard, Saliba, Saka…

 After following that up with six goals in 14 assists in 27 Primeira Liga appearances for Porto in 2021-22, he caught the attention of several top clubs and Arsenal moved quickly to sign him in a £34million deal.

-The 22-year-old, who operates as an attacking midfielder or a left inside winger, looks set to be a really exciting addition to Arteta’s squad.
+The 22-year-old, who operates as an attacking midfielder or a left inside winger, has already proven he’s an exciting addition to Arteta’s squad.

 “He’s very similar [to Bernando Silva],” Smith Rowe said recently.
 “He’s a very good passer of the ball, his left foot is very good and he likes to create goals and score them himself.